 5. Complete the Sublease

-Now that the hard work is done, it’s time to complete the sublease agreement with your new subletter.
+Now that you have done the hard work, it is time to complete the sublease agreement with your new subletter.

 - Total rent due each month

 - Total amount due for the term of the sublease

 - Whether or not to include parking, storage, and furniture

 - Length of the sublease term

 - Utility payments